Energy Systems Integration Facility (ESIF) at the National Renewable Energy Laboratory

 Photo credit: Dennis Schroeder / NREL

-Pursuing the construction of a new laboratory facility is a unique opportunity to incorporate Smart Labs principles, from dynamic systems control for enhanced safety and energy-efficiency to resiliency, into the facility that will save the organization time and money throughout the lifetime of the building.
+Pursuing the construction of a new laboratory facility is a unique opportunity to incorporate Smart Labs principles.
+A Smart Labs facility will save an organization time and money throughout the lifetime of the building, leaving a dynamic system of controls that will create enhanced safety, energy efficiency, and resiliency.

 To guide research institutions in translating Smart Lab principles presented throughout the Toolkit in new laboratory construction projects, this section includes a version of the Smart Labs process adapted for new construction.

 Drafting a requirements document that outlines the scope, schedule, and budget of the project is a good starting point for any new construction project.